applicaster/developer.applicaster.com/content/js2native/readme.md

 ### Push.getDeviceTagList

-Gets a list of push notification tags for the device.
+Gets a list of push notification tags for the device that the user has registered/subscribed to.
 On success, the list of tags is returned in `response.tags`

 ```
 var options = {
-    provider: 'appoxee',
+    providers: 'appoxee', // or 'appoxee,urbanairship' or 'urbanairship'
     callback: function(response) {
         if (response.isSuccess) {
             console.log("do something on success");